slviajero/tinybasic/README.md

 ## The idea

-My attempt to create a small basic interpreter from scratch.
+My attempt to create a basic interpreter from scratch.
 The project was inspired by Steve Wozniak's statement that the Apple 1 basic interpreter was the biggest challenge in his professional life.
 Bill Gates also had started his career and his fortune by writing a basic interpreter for the Altair microcomputer around the some time.

-The program was originally written in C with minimal library support.
-The C stack is not used for arithmetic to keep it minimal.
-The interpreter uses a set of global variables, an own stack and a static memory and variable array to emulate the low memory environment of the early microcomputers.

 The project has outgrown its beginnings by now.
 It became a full featured BASIC interpreter with IoT and microcontroller specific features.
 There is an underlying hardware abstraction layer making the interpreter useable on a number of architectures like Arduino AVR, ESP8266, ESP32, SAMD, RP2040 and ARM.

 Arithmetic is 16 bit, 32bit or float depending on the compiler settings and the platform.
-The full set of logical expresssions with NOT, AND, OR is implemented C style.
-Conditions are part of the arithemtic and not separate like in many basic dialects.
-This makes the call stack of the recursive descent deeper but simplifies other code.
-To reduce the memory footprint of this part of the runtime code no arguments are passed in the C functions.
-Instead, an own multi purpose 16 bit stack is added.

-Memory access by default is 8bit.
-Addresses are 16 bit by default.
-Depending on the platform BASIC memory can be between 512kB and 64 kB.
-Larger memory models are possible by changing the underlying address type.
+The full set of Dartmouth language features like ON GOSUB and DEF FN is implemented.
+Strings are Apple 1 style.
+They are essentially integer arrays like in C. Conditions are also C style meaning part of the arithmetic.

 Filesystems like Arduino SD, ESPSPIFFS and LittleFS are supported on microcontrollers.
 EEPROMS can be used as BASIC filesystem using the EepromFS library.